-1. No exterior portion of any building or other structure, including masonry walls, fences, light fixtures, steps and pavement, or other appurtenant features, above-ground utility structures, any type of outdoor advertising sign, or important landscape and natural features may be erected, altered, restored, moved, or demolished within an HDO until after the property owner, or his/her designated agent, has contacted the Historic District Commission staff to determine whether the project will require a Certificate of Appropriateness (COA).

-2. When a Certificate of Appropriateness is required, an application for a Certificate of Appropriateness shall be submitted and work may not begin until the Certificate of Appropriateness has been issued.
+- 1. No portion of any parcel, building exterior, or other structure, including but not limited to masonry walls, fences, light fixtures, steps and pavement, or other appurtenant features, above-ground utility structures, any type of outdoor advertising sign, or significant landscape and natural features may be erected, altered, restored, moved, or demolished within an HDO until after the property owner, or his/her designated agent, has contacted the Historic District Commission staff to determine whether the project will require a Certificate of Appropriateness (COA). - 2.
+When a Certificate of Appropriateness is required, an application for a Certificate of Appropriateness shall be submitted and work may not begin until the Certificate of Appropriateness has been issued.
 A Certificate of Appropriateness shall be issued by the Historic District Commission prior to the issuance of a building permit or other permit granted, for the purposes of constructing, altering, moving, or demolishing structures.
 A Certificate of Appropriateness is required whether or not a building permit is required.